eatmyrust/notes/general/kubernetes/kubernetes.md

 Kubernetes is a container orchestration platform that simplifies the operation of containerized applications.
-It provides self healing, auto scaling,
+It provides self healing, auto scaling, networking, and much more.